mjtorn/jolla-morse/README.md

 Querying the table Events, eg. WHERE groupId IN (4, 19, 20); you see the two unique remoteUid values and one without a remoteUid value.
 The one without a value is related to the Group with both numbers.

-Morse is still probably broken wrt that and it does not insert messages yet.

 Caveats
 -------